Bufotenin: Pharmacodynamics

 Bufotenin is thought to have reduced capacity to cross the blood–brain barrier due to its relatively high hydrophilicity and hence to show significant peripheral selectivity.
 As a result, bufotenin has a greater ratio of peripheral activity to central effect.
-Bufotenin produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
-However, it requires doses about 10-fold higher than those of psilocybin to produce behavioral responses in rats.
-Conversely, unlike other psychedelics, bufotenin fails to substitute for LSD, psilocybin, or 5-MeO-DMT in rodent drug discrimination tests.
+Findings have been mixed on bufotenin and production of the head-twitch response, a behavioral proxy of psychedelic effects, in rodents, with some studies finding the response and others finding no effect.
+However, in a study that did report head-twitch induction, bufotenin required doses 5- to 14-fold higher than those of DMT, psilocybin, and psilocin to produce the effect.
+On the other hand, unlike other psychedelics, bufotenin fails to substitute for LSD, psilocybin, or 5-MeO-DMT in rodent drug discrimination tests.
 Relatedly, findings on the effects of bufotenin in animals have been described as "equivocal".
 Studies have been similarly mixed on the psychedelic effects of bufotenin in humans, with some finding a relative lack of psychedelic effects and pronounced toxic effects, while others have found psychedelic effects without major adverse effects.
 In any case, bufotenin has often been reported to produce pronounced peripheral serotonergic effects.
 These have included cardiovascular, gastrointestinal, and other effects, among them increased respiratory rate, chest heaviness, purpling of the head and neck skin (intense skin flushing), nausea, vomiting, and retching.
 It is possible that in addition to its limited central permeation, the peripheral effects of bufotenin have served to mask its central and hallucinogenic effects.
 The adverse effects of bufotenin may be more pronounced with intravenous injection compared to other routes such as insufflation.

 In contrast to peripheral administration, intracerebroventricular injection of bufotenin in animals readily produces robust psychedelic-like behavioral effects similar to those of other serotonergic psychedelics like 5-MeO-DMT.
 In addition, 5-MeO-DMT, the O-methylated analogue of bufotenin, which has greater lipophilicity, is readily able to cross the blood–brain barrier and produce psychedelic effects.
 Bufotenin prodrug esters, with greater lipophilicity than bufotenin itself, like O-acetylbufotenin and O-pivalylbufotenin, have also shown robust psychedelic-like effects in animals.